 The Company Law requires several actions to be conducted by the boards of directors of the acquiring and target companies in relation to protecting any party having interests in the target company: for example, creditors and employees of the target company.

-With regard to public companies, takeovers and mandatory tender offers (MTO) of public companies in Indonesia are governed by OJK Rule No. 9/POJK.04/2018 dated 27 July 2018 on Takeovers of Public Companies (POJK 9).
+With regard to public companies, takeovers and mandatory tender offers (MTOs) of public companies in Indonesia are governed by OJK Rule No. 9/POJK.04/2018 dated 27 July 2018 on Takeovers of Public Companies (POJK 9).
 The definition of a 'takeover' of a public company pursuant to POJK 9 is an action that directly or indirectly causes changes to the controller or controllers of a public company.
-The controller of a public company is defined as a party or parties who either:
+The controller of a public company is defined as a party, or parties, who either: